 Using the look-back method, an employee’s hours of service are calculated to see if, over the entire testing period, they averaged 130 hours per month.
 When the calculation of hours does pass this test, the employer is obligated to provide the employee access to health coverage during a corresponding stability period.

 That stability period, which cannot be less than 6 months, generally mirrors the length of the test months.
 So if you have a 12-month measurement testing period, you would have a 12-month stability period.

-Employers with hourly paid employees use the look-back measurement method.
-The Integrity Data ACA Compliance Solution also incorporates employers with salary/full time paid employees use the look-back measurement method too.
+Employers with hourly-paid employees use the look-back measurement method.
+The Integrity Data ACA Compliance Solution also incorporates employers with salary/full-time paid employees using the look-back measurement method too.

 Advantages to using the look-back measurement method